Accessibility statement for Oxweb

 We are aware that some parts of our website are not fully accessible.
 These include:

 We are working to address areas where our accessibility needs improvement.
-Please see 'Technical information' below and our known issues page for more details.
+Please see 'Technical information' below for more details.

 The Accessible Resources Acquisition and Creation Unit (ARACU), who are part of the Bodleian Libraries, offer alternative formats for pages on this website for students referred by the Disability Advisory Services.
 They produce materials in electronic text (RTF document fully structured and with XML tags for navigation) and DAISY 2.02 human voice audio.
 Both products can be sent out physically (DVD) or via file transfer.
 They can also produce Braille documents.
 Please contact [email protected] to discuss your requirements.

-You can also use the free SensusAccess tool on the Bodleian website to convert certain types of files into a more accessible format.
+Students and staff of the University may make use of the free SensusAccess tool on the Bodleian website to convert certain types of files into a more accessible format, such as accessible text, audio, e-book or digital braille.
+Content editors may also make use of this tool on behalf of website users.

 Enforcement procedure